Study options

 Research focus

-The research in quantum technology at Aalto University is strong in several selected areas, some of which are covered by the Academy of Finland Centre of Excellence in Quantum Technology (QTF).
-These include low-temperature quantum phenomena, superconducting circuits, topological materials, ultracold gasses, quantum computing and communication, quantum sensing, quantum information processing, integrated photonic technologies, laser physics, and solid-state quantum physics.
-The Quantum Technology major is an excellent starting point for research in the field.
-The students will encounter timely research questions early in their studies.
+The quantum-technology research at Aalto University flourishes in several areas, some of which are covered by the Academy of Finland Centre of Excellence in Quantum Technology (QTF) and the Finnish Quantum Flagship.
+These include low-temperature quantum phenomena, superconducting circuits, topological materials, ultracold gasses, quantum computing, quantum communication, quantum sensing, quantum information processing, integrated photonic technologies, laser physics, and solid-state quantum physics.

 Co-operation with other parties

-The Quantum Technology major is a joint effort between Aalto School of Science (SCI) and Aalto School of Electrical Engineering (ELEC).
-As such, the degree programme has access to a large pool of dedicated teachers from different fields of engineering, including mathematics, computer science, electrical engineering, and quantum science and technology.
-The research in quantum technology is international and includes both national and international collaborators, for example VTT Technical Research Centre of Finland, CSC-IT Center for Science, the Quantum Flagship of the European Union, as well as many foreign research institutions and companies.
-Aalto University collaborates closely with the other technical universities in the Nordic region, and the university has an extended network of partner organizations in Europe and overseas.
-Frequent exchange of staff and students between these environments forms a cornerstone of quantum-technology research and education.
+The research in quantum technology is international and includes both national and international collaborators, for example the VTT Technical Research Centre of Finland, the CSC-IT Center for Science, the Quantum Flagship of the European Union, as well as many foreign research institutions and companies.
+Aalto University collaborates closely with the other technical universities in the Nordic region, and the university has an extended network of partner organisations in Europe and overseas.
+Frequent exchange of staff and students between these environments forms a cornerstone of quantum technology research and education.

 The Quantum Technology major contributes to the development of quantum technologies in Finland, and it has strong ties to international activities across the world.
 This enables the programme to integrate visiting professors in the training of quantum-technology students and to develop collaborative learning and research projects with companies and research institutions.